PhD Student (2020 - present)

-I'm a third year PhD student at the University of Washington in the Security & Privacy Research Lab.
+I'm a fourth year PhD student at the University of Washington in the Security & Privacy Research Lab.
 My advisors are Franziska Roesner and Tadayoshi Kohno.
 My research area is computer security and privacy.
 My research interests include usable security and privacy, mobile/IoT security and privacy, and web security and privacy.
 I'm specifically interested in the computer security and privacy needs of underserved communities.

 I earned my M.S. in electrical and computer engineering from Carnegie Mellon University (Pittsburgh, PA) where I worked with Lorrie Cranor, and my B.S. from Rice University (Houston, TX).
 I grew up in rural northern Louisiana, and I'm a first-generation college student.
 I owe the victories in my life to all the investments my friends, family, teachers, and communities have made in me.
 If you're reading this, you might be one of those people; thank you!